 You need to add lo because it's a rule of Spanish grammar.
 The fact that lo could mean "it" should be clarified by the context.
 If it's not clear, you are free to add a él.
 Hardly any simple standalone sentence will be completely free of any ambiguity.
 This is probably more true for English than Spanish, but I suppose that's irrelevant.

 I'm not sure what you mean about past tense.
 One could say "I observed him" - Lo observé, which would be past tense.
 The object pronoun lo does not change with tense.

 No. The way to think about it is that Spanish object pronouns go before the verb, so "I observe him" translates as "Yo lo observo".
 Then Spanish likes to add extra words for clarity and/or emphasis, so adding "él" clarifies the object is "him" and not it/you, etc. Finally there's the Spanish rule that when the object is a person (and a few other cases) you have to add an "a" before the object, it's called the personal a.

 Putting all that together gives us the recommended Spanish translation "Yo lo observo a él".
 Note that the "a él" is optional but the "lo" is not.

-• In the sentence on this page is "him" (a pronoun) -- "I observe him (therefore, lo is needed/required).
+• The DO in the sentence on this page is "him" (a pronoun) -- "I observe him (therefore, lo is needed/required).

-• In the sentence from another lesson is "mi hjo (a noun) -- "I observe my son" (Object Noun is stated; no need for "lo)
+• The DO in the sentence from another lesson is "mi hijo (a noun) -- "I observe my son" (Object Noun is stated; no need for "lo)

 Does it make sense to you?
 I'm not sure what that would mean.